-AC(19)153 Audit Tracker Mrs Wilson presented the UHB Central Tracker, drawing Members' attention to the 81 reports currently open, 42 of which have now passed their original completion date.
+AC(19)153 | Audit Tracker

+Mrs Wilson presented the UHB Central Tracker, drawing Members' attention to the 81 reports currently open, 42 of which have now passed their original completion date.
 This equates to 123 overdue recommendations.
 Mrs Wilson suggested that consideration be given to which Lead Executives/Officers be invited to attend ARAC as part of its holding to account process.

 Mr Newman noted that in certain cases, the 'latest information' is quite dated, and enquired whether this reflects a lack of responses.
 Mrs Beare advised that this is not the case; the process is being aligned with Executive Director performance reviews, which are held on a quarterly basis.
 Further consideration is also required to determine which of the outstanding recommendations are truly within the gift of the UHB to address.
 In terms of potential subjects for the holding to account process, Mr Newman suggested that the HIW Inspection of Withybush General Hospital (WGH) Ward 1, 10 and 12 might be appropriate.
-Mrs Beare advised that an update to this report was pending, and Mr Thomas and Mrs Wilson emphasised that WGH is currently experiencing a great deal of challenge in the Unscheduled Care system D.1./ and therefore reviewing the timing would be helpful.
-Mr Newman did PN/ not wish to exacerbate an already difficult situation and agreed to /CI discuss this with Mrs Wilson and Mrs Beare at agenda-setting.
+Mrs Beare advised that an update to this report was pending, and Mr Thomas and Mrs Wilson emphasised that WGH is currently experiencing a great deal of challenge in the Unscheduled Care system and therefore reviewing the timing would be helpful.
+Mr Newman did PN/JW not wish to exacerbate an already difficult situation and agreed to /CB discuss this with Mrs Wilson and Mrs Beare at agenda-setting.
 The Committee: NOTED the tracker presented to ARAC demonstrates where progress of implementing recommendations is behind schedule, and to ask that the appropriate action is taken to address these areas.

-NOTED that 13 reports have been closed on the audit tracker since ARAC April 2019 and 81 reports are currently open, 42 of which have now passed their original completion date.
-Counter Fraud Update AC(19)154 Mr Evans rejoined the Committee meeting.
+NOTED that 13 reports have been closed on the audit tracker since

+ARAC April 2019 and 81 reports are currently open, 42 of which have now passed their original completion date.
+AC(19)154 Counter Fraud Update Mr Evans rejoined the Committee meeting.
 Mr Evans introduced the Counter Fraud Update report, suggesting that it reflects a strong start to the year.
 Members' attention was drawn to the data analysis within the appendix, which provides a baseline against which the UHB can measure itself.
 The data has identified a couple of issues which the Counter Fraud team will look to address.
 Cllr.
 Hancock noted the various training outlined within the 'Inform and Involve' section of the report, and enquired whether there is a defined programme of training covering every UHB department and team.
-Mr Evans advised that whilst ad hoc training is provided on request. training is generally focused on high-risk areas.
+Mr Evans advised that whilst ad hoc training is provided on request, training is generally focused on high-risk areas.
 There is not a formal planned programme of training.
 Referencing the Memorandum of Understanding (MoU) between Dyfed Powys Police and the UHB, Mr Burt requested clarification with regards to the additional support offered.
-Mr Evans explained that it formalises UHB access to police reasonably robust.
+Mr Evans explained that it formalises UHB access to police facilities (eg for interviews) and crime disposals (eg cautions).
+Mr Thomas drew Members' attention to page 9 of Appendix 2 and the All Wales assessment of the self review tool.
+HDdUHB was the only organisation whose rating was not changed following assessment, suggesting that the organisation's original self-assessment was reasonably robust.
+The Committee NOTED the Counter Fraud update report.